bixingxie/Email-Subscription-Manger/README.md

 CREATE DATABASE EmailSubscriptionManager;
 CREATE TABLE all_links (user VARCHAR(100) NOT NULL, vendor VARCHAR(300) NOT NULL, link VARCHAR(1000) NOT NULL, last_modified timestamp NOT NULL DEFAULT CURRENT_TIMESTAMP, unsubscribed BOOLEAN not null DEFAULT 0, PRIMARY KEY(user, vendor));

-## One-Click Unsubscribe functionality:
+## One-Click™ Unsubscribe functionality:
-Currently looks for buttons with keyword Unsubscribe and clicks on it.
+Currently looks for html buttons or inputs with keywords unsubscribe, confirm, or yes and clicks on it.
+If it cannot find a matching keyword it will notify that One-Click™ functionality is unavailable.

 ## Credits